Will Xavier cover the spread vs. Delaware? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Musketeers score 75 points per game, 6.1 more points than the 68.9 the Fightin' Blue Hens give up.
+- The Musketeers record 75 points per game, 6.1 more points than the 68.9 the Fightin' Blue Hens allow.

-- Xavier is 3-3 against the spread and 3-3 overall when scoring more than 68.9 points.
+- When Xavier scores more than 68.9 points, it is 3-3 against the spread and 3-3 overall.

 Bet on this or any college basketball matchup at BetMGM